BS8680:2020 Water Quality and Water Safety Plans

 HTM04-01

-Firstly, a Water Safety Plan is defined as “A risk-management approach to the safety of water that establishes good practices in local water distribution and supply.
+BS8680 water safety planFirstly, a Water Safety Plan is defined as “A risk-management approach to the safety of water that establishes good practices in local water distribution and supply.
 It will identify potential hazards, consider practical aspects, and detail appropriate control measures”.
 Within Part B, Chapter 6, the Water Safety Plan is explained in more detail.
-Importantly the Water Safety Plan should be prepared by the Water Safety Group [WSG] and be a living document that is continually reviewed [by the WSG], to ensure it remains suitable for controlling the identified risks.
+Importantly, the Water Safety Plan should be prepared by the Water Safety Group [WSG] and be a living document that is continually reviewed [by the WSG], to ensure it remains suitable for controlling the identified risks.

-2. User Requirements – continued maintenance requirements / avoidance of situations, such as heat gain.
+2. User Requirements – continued maintenance requirements/avoidance of situations, such as heat gain.

-5. Supervision – for all those involved in the project, ensure there is supervision so only those deemed competent continue to deliver on their part of the project.
+5. Supervision – for all those involved in the project, ensure there is supervision so that only those deemed competent continue to deliver on their part of the project.

-8. Handover – ‘Soft landing’ information on the operation of the system, as well as all supporting documentation required for the project.
+8. Handover – “Soft landing” information on the operation of the system, as well as all supporting documentation required for the project.

 - Roles & responsibilities